ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 These number type with base 16 is by far not that important than the binary numbers, and it has not really a technical justification to exist, but you may get in touch with these numbers from time to time.
 Hexadecimal numbers are mostly a legacy from early days of computers, where computer programming was done not in real programming languages but with numeric codes.
-To represent the 16 hexadecimal digits, the 10 decimal digits are supported by the characters \'A\' .. \'F\'.
+To represent the 16 hexadecimal digits, the 10 decimal digits are supported by the characters 'A' ..
+'F'.
 The most significant property of a hexadecimal digit is that it can represent four bits, a unit half of a byte, which is called sometimes a nibble.
 In old times, when it was necessary to type in binary numbers, it was sometimes easier to encode a nibble with a hexadecimal digit:

 +----------------------+----------------------+-----------------------+